NYPL/born-digital-docs/docs/recording/file-and-packaging-specifications/example-oral-history.md

 ---

 ## Example Oral History Package Specifications
 The page outlines file and packaging specifications for Oral History collections.
 These specifications assume the oral histories in question are audio files.
-For oral histories including video, consult the package specifications for [Dance Oral Histories](https://nypl.github.io/born-digital-docs/docs/recording/file-and-packaging-specifications/example-DOH.html) If you have questions about the specifications please contact [Digital Preservation](mailto:digitalarchives@nypl.org) staff for guidance.
+For oral histories including video consult the package specifications for [Dance Oral Histories](https://nypl.github.io/born-digital-docs/docs/recording/file-and-packaging-specifications/example-DOH.html) as an example and contact [Digital Preservation](mailto:digitalarchives@nypl.org) for specific guidance applicable to your division policies.

 ## File Classes